Allie Millington

 But she is foremost a mom of 4 adult children, two of whom are now married.
 She raised her 4 kids on the mission field, homeschooling them for most of their years until her husband’s cancer nearly took his life and they relocated from China to Thailand where they have been until recently.

-Her Nonfiction book, Dim Sum on Sundays, is being published by Elk Lake Publishing.
+Her Nonfiction book, Dim Sum on Sundays, is being published by IVP.
 You can check her out here: www.jennsuenchenn.com

 Jenny Fulton